fido-device-onboard/pri-fidoiot/demo/manufacturer/README.md

 webAllowOthers = true
 ```

-**IMPORTANT: NOT recommended to enable this setting especially on production systems.**
+**IMPORTANT: Not recommended to enable this setting especially on production systems.**

 # Starting the Manufacturer service